abhishekkumar2718/GSoC20/mergetool.md

 - Configuration
 - Iterating over defaults

-`get_merge_tool` decides the external tool.
-This function is used by both mergetool--lib and difftool--helper.
+`get_merge_tool` (defined in mergetool--lib) decides the external tool.
+This function is used by both mergetool and difftool--helper.

 The return code of the external tool is usually not trusted.
 Depending on whether we trust return code or not, the script prompts the user to re-affirm whether the merge was successful.

-The main function of mergetool iterates over the unmerged files (in given order if passed) - identifying the type of conflict and calls the appropriate function to resolve.
+The main function of mergetool iterates over the unmerged files (in given order if passed) - identifying the conflict type and calls the appropriate function to resolve.

+## Conversion of difftool

+## Dependency Graphs

 ## Plan